meteor/react-packages/docs/meteor-data.md

 Mixins are also the best way of polyfilling [React's proposed standard pattern](https://github.com/facebook/react/issues/3398) for getting reactive data into components.
 When the `observe` API is shipped in React, or when decorators or mixins are added to JavaScript classes, we will consider switching to those if they provide a better integration.
 We expect the community will also experiment with other integrations.

+### Why we use `this.data` instead of `this.state`

+Some previous Meteor and React integrations put the data retrieved from Meteor collections on the `state` field of the component.
+While this does have some advantages, for example being able to use `shouldComponentUpdate` to block updates, we have decided to go with a different pattern for the officially supported integration.
+We didn't take this decision lightly; it is based on extensive research into the wider React ecosystem, how React is used with other libraries, and future React API discussions.
+Here are some of our findings:

+1. It is easy to create an infinite loop if your data both depends on state and modifies state.
+2. The most serious discussions about an official data loading API for Meteor through Observables are centering around a `data` property.
+This property, and the ability to observe reactive data, might be built into React at some point.
+When it is, we want the migration path to be as short as possible.
+3. Facebook's official [Parse and React](https://github.com/ParsePlatform/ParseReact) integration uses the same pattern, and they probably thought about it a lot as well.
+4. It is useful to be able to separate which properties are a local implementation detail of the component, and which are canonical data from the server.

 ### How the mixin works

 The component's `this.data` is initially populated from a `componentDidMount` callback.